Table of Contents

 - hunting and gathering to trading and bartering

 - trading and bartering to feudalism

 It is up to us now to complete the circle, and evolve out from Capitalism to Humanity’s next stage of socioeconomic evolution.
 There are NO reasons not to do it, and ALL of the reasons to do it.

 This is especially problematic because the unskilled labor pool is large and the most difficult to upgrade to skilled labor.
-How many of those people will have the money, time, background, or even interest to just begin a 2 to 4 year program to learn a whole new technical skill like computer programming, AI programming, electrical engineering, robotics, or bioinformatics especially when education, healthcare, child care, housing, etc… are NOT free?
-Believe me, I, as an American, have wanted to go back to school for many years, but could not because of all of those issues.
-All of those people with all of those jobs that are unskilled labor are going to be jobless, homeless, foodless, and without healthcare, etc and will not have the ability to learn a brand new technical skill.
+How many of those people will have the money, time, background, or even interest to just begin a 2 to 4 year program to learn a whole new technical skill like computer programming, AI programming, electrical engineering, robotics, web development, or bioinformatics especially when education, healthcare, child care, housing, etc… are NOT free (here in the United States and in many other places in the world)?
+Believe me, I, as an American with a college degree, have wanted to go back to school for many years, but could not because of all of those issues.
+All of those people with all of those jobs that are unskilled labor are going to be jobless, homeless, foodless, and without healthcare, etc and will not have the ability to learn a brand new technical skill without great suffering being inflicted.
 This is not just something that is coming, this is something that is here today and has been greatly accelerated with the destructive economic effects of CoVID.

 Also, not everyone wants to be nor can be a computer programmer, mechanical engineer, or any other specialized form of labor.
 I say this as someone who has a degree in computer programming where, by the end of my degree path, there were only 2 of us left (out of about 14) in that program.